Table of Contents

 Whether intentionally or not, this essentially portrayed Apophis as Ra’s “little dark serpent secret” which nicely relates to their dynamic in the original Egyptian myths.

 As the enemy of Ra, Apophis is an important figure in Egyptian mythology and makes appearances in many myths.
-He’s depiction as a serpent connects to many later myths of reptiles as evil and negative creatures.
+His depiction as a serpent connects to many later myths of reptiles as chaotic and destructive creatures.
 He remains one of the most intriguing characters of Egyptian mythology.